-&lt;sup>1 Associate Professor, National University of Singapore Faculty of Law (lawdwp@nus.edu.sg).
-Many thanks to Academia Sinica, National Taiwan University College of Law, National University of Singapore Faculty of Law, The Korea Legislation Research Institute, Tsinghua University Faculty of Law and Vanderbilt Law School for providing forums to present and receive helpful feedback on earlier drafts of this Chapter.
+^{} Many thanks to the National University of Singapore Centre for Law & Business (CLB) and the Vanderbilt University Law and Business Program for funding two joint conferences which provided invaluable feedback on this chapter.
+In addition, thanks to Academia Sinica, National Taiwan University College of Law, The Korea Legislation Research Institute and Tsinghua University Faculty of Law for providing forums to present and receive additional helpful feedback on earlier drafts of this chapter.
 Any errors or omissions remain my own.

 During the industrial revolution, the United Kingdom managed to double the size of its economy in a little over fifty years-an astonishing feat that marked the beginning of more than a century of the West's domination of the world economy (Australian Government 2012).
 Even juxtaposed against this epoch-changing event, the last fifty years in Asia appears extraordinary.
 Starting in the 1950s, Japan engineered the first "economic growth miracle" in recorded human history: the Japanese economy doubled in size in under a decade (Spence 2011).
-Over the next fifty years, economic growth miracles sprung up throughout Asia, with many Asian economics repeating their growth miracles two or three times over.
+Over the next fifty years, economic growth miracles sprung up throughout Asia, with many Asian economies repeating their growth miracles two or three times over.
 These sustained economic growth miracles rapidly transformed Asia's four tiger economies (Hong Kong, Singapore, South Korea and Taiwan).
 These economies have now joined (and, in some cases, surpassed) Japan as among the most wealthy, sophisticated and efficient economies in the world.
 China and India have more recently engineered their own economic growth miracles, transforming themselves into potentially the world's most important engines for economic growth (Australian Government 2012).